MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/prevent-changes-to-security-settings-with-tamper-protection.md

 - Editing or removing security settings through group policies
 - and so on.

-Tamper Protection doesn't prevent you from viewing your security settings, or your security team from viewing or changing settings for your organization.
-In addition, Tamper Protection doesn't affect how third-party antivirus apps register with the Windows Security app.
-Note that if your organization is using Windows 10 Enterprise E5, individual users can't change the Tamper Protection setting; this is managed by your security team.
+Tamper Protection doesn't prevent you from viewing your security settings.
+And, Tamper Protection doesn't affect how third-party antivirus apps register with the Windows Security app.
+If your organization is using Windows 10 Enterprise E5, individual users can't change the Tamper Protection setting; this is managed by your security team.

 ### What do you want to do?